alexandrosraikos/wordeley/README.md

 1. Head to the WordPress Dashboard > Settings > Wordeley
 1. Register a new Mendeley application in the [Mendeley Developers Portal](https://dev.mendeley.com/myapps.html)
-1. Save your Application ID and Application secret into the respective fields in the settings.
+1. Copy your Application ID and Application Secret into the respective fields in the settings.
-1. Generate an access token.
-1. Provide a comma separated list of authors in the Authors field and Save.
+1. Provide a comma separated list of authors in the Authors field.
-1. That's it!
+1. Save.
+That's it!
 Now you can use the `[wordeley]` shortcode in pages and posts.

 ### Upgrade